chef/automate/components/docs-chef-io/content/automate/ha_features.md

 ### Automate Backend

-The **ElasticSearch** and **PostgreSQL** database instances act as automated backend components.
+The **OpenSearch** and **PostgreSQL** database instances act as automated backend components.
 Chef habitat's hab supervisor concept makes a cluster for the database instance.
 Automate backend cluster rests in the habitat ring.
 For **Postgresql**, **pgleaderchk** service runs in all the **PostgreSQL** instances and ensures to choose a leader in case the leader database fails.
-For **ElasticSearch**, there is a **msae** concept of leader-follower, and for any database failure, a leader election occurs, and a new leader is chosen.
+For **OpenSearch**, there is a **msae** concept of leader-follower, and for any database failure, a leader election occurs, and a new leader is chosen.